Frederic-soft/abc2svgstuff/README.md

 # abc2svgstuff
-Various things useful to work with abc2svg
+Various uthings useful to work with abc2svg